Location of Adventure

 Our Private Leaders

-Accommodations, meals from dinner on Day 1 to breakfast on Day 10, overnight at NHA's Wild Tortoise Camp, safe drinking water, services of a Natural Habitat Expedition Leader, boat crew, some gratuities, airport transfers, use of wetsuits and snorkel gear (limited sizes available), permit fees.
+Accommodations, meals from dinner on Day 1 to breakfast on Day 10, overnight at NHA's Wild Tortoise Camp, drinking water throughout the trip, services of Natural Habitat Expedition Leaders, boat crew, some gratuities, airport transfers, use of wetsuits and snorkel gear (limited sizes available), permit fees.

 Travel to and from Quito, round-trip air Quito to Galapagos (added to your invoice and subject to change through day of departure), most gratuities, alcohol, Galapagos tax and transit card (currently $120, added to your invoice), items of a personal nature (phone calls, laundry, etc.), travel insurance, optional activities.

 This is a very active trip with early mornings and long days filled with varied activities.
 General physical fitness and mobility are required to participate in this trip.
 If you have no prior experience with kayaking, we ask that you are prepared to learn and sign on knowing that your participation may be limited if you cannot meet minimum abilities.
 Activities include mainland and island walking, kayaking, swimming and snorkeling.
 Snorkeling opportunities will be offered nearly every day in the Galapagos, so we strongly recommend practicing beforehand if you have limited experience.